-Rattan Offers a Meditative Focal Point in Bangkok Yoga Studio by Enter Projects Asia
+Rattan Offers a Meditative Focal Point in This Yoga Studio

 The Vikasa Yoga Retreat sits on a hillside on the Thai island of Ko Samui, a cluster of gabled bungalows rising on stilts above lush greenery, overlooking a turquoise sea.
 But when Vikasa’s founder Kosta Miachin decided to open a studio in the capital of Bangkok, one of Asia’s most dynamic urban centers, he knew he couldn’t simply transport the retreat’s rustic aesthetic to the heart of the metropolis.
 The new facility would have to be both meditative and modern, its peaceful interior also a reflection of the vivid pulse of the city outside.